ToneCrafter-Team/ToneCrafter/README.md

 And follow the instructions that are given to you.

-Then, if you want to have fun on the models created by the Google team with the Magenta project, follow the installation instructions on their GitHub: https://github.com/magenta/magenta
+Then, if you want to have fun on the models created by the Google team with the Magenta project, follow the installation guide on their GitHub: https://github.com/magenta/magenta

 ### Dataset